bacemkratos/finologie-test/README.md

 ### Step 3: Access the Application

-Ensure Docker is installed and running on your machine.
-Then, run the following command to start the services defined in the docker-compose.yml file:

 Once the Docker containers are up and running, you can access the application via the following URL: